grasek/grasek.com/content/blog/ハローワールド/index.md

 ## A few words about the site

 The site you're currently reading was written in JavaScript, to be precise I used Gatsby framework.
-That's not my favorite one, I prefer Svelte, but in this case Gatsby fullfil his duty better than well.
+That's not my favorite one, I prefer Svelte, but in this case Gatsby fulfill its duty better than well.

 ![BenchmarkScreen](./Screenshot-2023-05-08-at-14-48-50-Lighthouse-Report.jpg)